RMoraffah/NLP-Papers/README.md

 A combined subsample of around 10k unanswerable questions resulting from these processes can be found in data_gen/datasets/unanswerable_qa.json

 ### Data Format
-The aggregated dataset consists of ...(Put the number here!) number of samples stored in a json file.
+The aggregated dataset is stored in a json file.
 Each data instance consists of a context (in natural language form), a questions Q associated with the type of reasoning (R), 4 choices(C), and the correct answer.
 The format of each instance of the data is shown below.

 {